logans3c/logans3c.github.ioq/blog/_posts/2023-7-12-php-deserialization.md

 So we check this link in the browser, we can get a copy of editor backup version of this file by adding a tilde(~) at the end of the file like this:

 https://YOUR-LAB-ID.web-security-academy.net/cgi-bin/libs/CustomTemplate.php~

-you can read about this concept here: https://unix.stackexchange.com/questions/76189/what-does-the-tilde-mean-at-the-end-of-a-filename and this is the source.
+You can read about this concept here: https://unix.stackexchange.com/questions/76189/what-does-the-tilde-mean-at-the-end-of-a-filename

+and this is the source.
 ```php
 <?php